Technorely/tendermint/docs/spec/abci/client-server.md

 ### In Process

 The simplest implementation uses function calls within Golang.
-This means ABCI applications written in Golang can be compiled with TendermintCore and run as a single binary.
+This means ABCI applications written in Golang can be compiled with TenderelyCore and run as a single binary.

 ### GRPC